-How to Research SEO Keywords with Google Keyword Planner
+How to Use Google Keyword Planner to find Great Keywords.

 If you’ve ever read articles that go over strategies you can use to boost traffic to your website, you have undoubtedly seen the words “keywords,” or “keyword research,” thrown around quite liberally.
 This if for good reason.
 Learning how to research and use the right keywords in your writing and web design can have an immense impact on how your content ranks on search engines, and make or break your stream of web traffic.

 What Are Keywords And Why Are They Important?